JoshDaigleDev/probable-octo-chainsaw/README.md

     - Implement pagination for the displayed data.
     - Add loading indicators to show when data is being fetched.
     - Implement a feature to filter or search through the displayed data.
-    - bonus, bonus points if the app can remember these next time
+    - bonus, bonus points if the app can remember search filters next time
     - At Elmer's we make use of `https://primevue.org/`.
 Would be nice if you could also use it.

 6. **Documentation:**
-    - Provide a brief README.md explaining how to run the Vue.js application locally.
+    - Update README.md explaining how to run the Vue.js and Backend applications locally.
     - Include any additional instructions for the developer to understand the code and project structure.

 **Evaluation Criteria:**